singhrahulnet/MedianFinder/README.md

 #### Design Highlights
 ##### Adding a New File Type
     In order to include more file types (e.g. LP or TOU), simply add the setting to appsettings.json.

 <img width="500" src="https://github.com/singhrahulnet/MedianFinder/blob/master/refImg/AddNewFileType.PNG">

 ##### S.O.L.I.D Principles
-The software design is lucid, extensible and maintainable by adhering to SOLID principles.
+    The software design is lucid, extensible and maintainable by adhering to S.O.L.I.D principles.

 ##### Inversion of Control
     The dependencies are inverted using IoC container.

 ##### Unit and Integration Tests
     The tests are written to make the software robust.
 Include the test cases in CI/CD pipeline.

 #### Class Diagram